Jordan Wilkins

-Jordan Wilkins (born July 18, 1994) is an American football running back who is a free agent.
-He played college football at Ole Miss.
-In his college career, he had 1,751 yards and 14 touchdowns at 6.4 yards per carry.
-Wilkins ran a 4.53-second 40-yard dash.
+Jordan Wilkins (born July 18, 1994) is an American former professional football running back.
+He played college football for the Ole Miss Rebels.

-Early years
+Early life

 Wilkins attended and played high school football at Saint Benedict at Auburndale.
 He was considered as a four-star prospect.
 He received offers from Ole Miss, Auburn, Arkansas, Cincinnati, Memphis, Middle Tennessee State, Mississippi State, Purdue, Tennessee, Texas Tech, Vanderbilt, and Wisconsin.
 He originally committed to Auburn before his senior season.
 After a coaching change following Auburn's 2012 season, he decommitted and eventually signed and played for Ole Miss.

 College career

 Wilkins attended and played college football at Ole Miss from 2013 to 2017.
 He was redshirted as a freshman in 2013.
 In the 2014 season, he had 361 rushing yards and one rushing touchdown in 13 games.
-He significant amount of his production came in the game against Presbyterian, where he had 171 rushing yards and a rushing touchdown.
+The significant amount of his production came in the game against Presbyterian, where he had 171 rushing yards and a rushing touchdown.
 In the 2015 season, he had 379 rushing yards and four rushing touchdowns.
 He had to sit out the 2016 season due to academic ineligibility.
 In his final season at Ole Miss in 2017, he had a stellar season.
 He rushed for over 100 yards in six games.
 Overall, he finished the season with 1,011 rushing yards and nine rushing touchdowns.
-He finished eighth in the SEC in rushing yards and ninth in rushing touchdowns in 2017.
+He finished eighth in the Southeastern Conference in rushing yards and ninth in rushing touchdowns in 2017.
+In his college career, he had 1,751 yards and 14 touchdowns at 6.4 yards per carry.